Study Abroad Program Overview

 is the UAB hotel style residence hall right on campus located between the classrooms and the Valles Forest with lovely views.
 Most services are also available there, including a student support center, market, ATM, laundry and dry cleaning, and two bar-cafeterias.
 Other attractive aspects include a swimming pool, football field, and volleyball courts.

 The UAB organizes a range of activities in such areas as dance, sports, meditation, or community service.
-No doubt the swimming pool will be a popular meeting place, and then there is the entire city of Barcelona just minutes away.
+No doubt the swimming pool will be a popular meeting place, and then there is the entire city of Barcelona just a train ride away.

 UCEAP students are supported by UC's network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 Along with the Barcelona Study Center, located just off the Plaza Catalunya, UCEAP maintains an office and staff at the Autonomous University of Barcelona.
 The UC Faculty Director, who is responsible for all UCEAP Spain programs, is resident in Barcelona.
 Together, the Director and the on-site staff help students integrate into Spanish culture and provide assistance with academics, housing, safety, and other issues.